ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ```
 When running a new configuration, _payu_ automatically commits changes with `git` if `runlog` is set to `true`.

-This should not be changed as it is an essential part of the provenance of an experiment. `payu` updates the manifest files for every run, and relies on `runlog` to save this information in the `git` history.
+This should not be changed as it is an essential part of the provenance of an experiment. `payu` updates the manifest files for every run, and relies on `runlog` to save this information in the `git` history so there is a record of all inputs, restarts and executables used in an experiment.

 - **Stack size**